bcronje/docs/docs/getting-started/installation.md

 # Installation

-In this quick start guide we will start your journey with Enclave by showing you how to enrol your first systems and use policy and tags to establish a private network between them.
+In this quick start guide we will start your journey with Enclave by showing you how to enrol your first two systems and use policy and tags to establish a private network between them.

 ![Quick start steps](/images/quick-start/steps.png)